Engee documentation

 To enable this parameter, set the Source of elevation angle parameter to Property.

-The number of angle bins used to calculate the angular Doppler response is set to a positive integer greater than two.
+The number of angular samples used to calculate the angular Doppler response is set as a positive integer greater than two.

-The number of samples in the Doppler area used to calculate the Doppler angular response is set as a positive integer greater than two.
+The number of samples in the Doppler region used to calculate the angular Doppler response is set as a positive integer greater than two.

 Sensor Array

-Specify sensor array as - method of specifying the antenna array
+Specify sensor array as — method for specifying the antenna array

-The method of specifying the antenna array specified as Array (no subarrays).
+The method for setting the antenna array, specified as `Array (no subarrays)'.

-• Array (no subarrays) -use the block parameters to specify the antenna array.
+• Array (no subarrays) – using the block parameters to set the antenna array.

 Element